Subaru-PFS/ics_xcuActor/docs/PFS-SPS-PRU020100_Pumping_Control.rst

 opening and when to force closing the valve.

 There are two distinct situations to handle: when the cryostat is under vacuum and when it is not.
+In order to clearly disambiguate the two, the `gatevalve open` command must actually be either `gatevalve open atAtmosphere` or `gatevalve open underVacuum`.

 In order to open the gatevalve the pressure difference across the valve is supposed to be -- per the manual -- no greater than 30 mbar.